CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

    ![](media/runtest(2).png)

-You can run tests on all the samples provided, then inspect the results.
+You can run tests on all the samples provided, and then inspect the results.

 ### Task 4: Check out the keys and endpoint

-In this task, you will learn how to check out the keys and endpoint required to authenticate and integrate with the Content Safety Studio.
+In this task, you will learn how to check out the keys and endpoints required to authenticate and integrate with the Content Safety Studio.

 These capabilities you tested can be programmed into all sorts of applications.
 The keys and endpoint used for application development can be found both in the Content Safety Studio and the Azure Portal.